 All applicants must pay a $150 non-refundable application fee, due at the time of the initial application.

-Upon admission to the program, a student has THREE payment options:
+Prior to admission to the program, a student will be required to elect one of three payment options:

 - Pay a minimum deposit of $1,500.00 upon admission.
 The full balance of $4,000.00 is due and payable no later than one week prior to the start date.
 (Total=$5,500.00)